georchestra/georchestra/docs/build.md

 As a result of the build process, you should find the geOrchestra artifacts into the subfolders of the ```~/.m2/repository/org/``` directory.
 Now, let's [prepare the system](setup.md) to receive the webapps.

 Are you having problems with the build ?
-Please have a look at our [continuous integration](https://packages.georchestra.org/bot/).
-If it builds and yours doesn't, the error is probably on your side.
+Please ask on IRC [freenode#georchestra](https://kiwiirc.com/client/irc.freenode.net/georchestra).

 ## Advanced build options